andrewdisley/tlicycling-static/src/pages/rule-regulations.md

 | 65 – 69 | F | H |
 | 70 - 74 | G | H |
 | 75+ | H | H |

+Note: Note: In the case of any dispute on the grounds of age or gender the details entered on the competitors original Birth Certificate will be the determining factor.

 ### 2.2 Any TLI Cycling member:
 may, at the discretion of the organiser, request a category reallocation if finding difficulty competing in their allotted category.